NathanielZ72/NathanielZ772/README.md

 # Hi, I'm Nate 👋

-I'm a Cybersecurity student at UTSA graduating in December 2026.
+I'm a Cybersecurity student from San Antonio attending UTSA and I plan to graduate in December 2026.

 ## Currently Learning